 The Yanchep National Park

-If you like nature and want to see Kangaroos and Koalas in the wild, the Yanchen National Park is a must for spotting native Australian animals.
-For active travellers is a great idea for walking in the deep forests.
+If you like nature and want to see Kangaroos and Koalas in the wild, the Yanchen National Park must spot native Australian animals.
+For active travellers, it is a great idea for walking in the deep forests.
 Also, you can extend your day road trip to Lancelin to enjoy a superb view of the ocean from the summit of white dunes and maybe rent a sandboard if you feel adventurous.
 A worthwhile day trip from Perth that you can combine with the Pinnacles.